sencha/sandbox-ewc-public/sandbox-gxt-ewc/README.md

 # ExtWebComponent Project Examples

-## Reference
+## Create the Project
+There are two steps to use this project.
+First, create a GXT project if you don't already have one.
+Secondly, import and configure the ExtWebComponent usage.

 ### Create GXT Project
 Follow these steps to setup a bare bones GXT project.

-1. Login to maven, using settings.xml
+1. Login to maven, [using settings.xml(https://docs.sencha.com/gxt/4.x/guides/getting_started/maven/Maven.html).

 2. Generate your a project with this.
 ```